-Similar to Vienna, Budapest enjoyed a thriving coffeehouse culture during the Austro Hungarian Empire.
-Around the turn of the 20th century, more than 500 cafés swarmed across Budapest.
+Like Vienna, Budapest enjoyed a thriving coffeehouse culture during the Austro Hungarian Empire — around the turn of the 20th century, more than 500 cafés swarmed across Budapest.
 Apart from low-priced caffeine, coffeehouses offered a home away from home to the city's fast-growing populace.
-These high-ceilinged spaces became the center of social life—many artists and journalists camped out for the whole day, even directing their mail to their favored café.
+These high-ceilinged spaces were also central to social life: Many artists and journalists camped out for the whole day, even directing their mail to their favored café.

 Most coffeehouses have long since disappeared but a few are still around (or have reopened), drawing a tourist-heavy crowd.
 If you're curious about the contemporary "coffeehouses" of Budapest, drop by some of the top specialty coffee shops, too.